 - For Mrs. Witch you will need a witch’s hat and broom

-- Someone is designated on and is Mrs. Witch – they put on the witch’s hat and hold the broom – and stand with their backs to the rest of the group.
+- Someone is designated Mrs. Witch – they put on the witch’s hat and hold the broom, then stand with their backs to the rest of the group.

-- Assemble the rest of the children at the start line, and they call out “What’s the time Mrs Witch?
+- Assemble the rest of the children at a start line, and they call out “What’s the time Mrs Witch?